 Check out the dedicated tutorials!
 The Algolia Search library has been designed to work directly on the platform.
 That means you can use it in whatever language you prefer, be it JS or one of the .Net choices (C#, VB, C++).
 The tutorials are available in both JS and in C#.

 Moreover it is fully compatible with Microsoft Search Contracts.
-It just became a child-play to integrate Search in your Windows app!
+It just became child’s play to integrate Search in your Windows app!

-Hey Microsoft, there is a Couple of Features you could Improve
+Hey Microsoft, There are a Couple of Features You Could Improve

-Windows 8 is clearly a step in the good direction, but we however encountered some problems we didn’t expect!
+Windows 8 is clearly a step in the right direction, but we encountered some problems we didn’t expect!

 First is the multi-arch support.
 While it’s just straightforward with iOS or Android (out of the JNI part…), using a native lib forces the developer to chose an architecture on Windows!
 Fortunately, Visual Studio Package Generator handles that correctly and proposes you to select all architectures for your final export.
 But well… we’d have preferred it plain and simple.

 Our second deception is a bit more problematic as it prevents one of our very nice features: typo-tolerant highlighting during autocompletion.
 It starts with best of intentions from Microsoft.
 To remove the burden of implementing highlight for autocompletion on developers, Windows 8 handles it directly.
 The only problem is that it cannot be replaced by our own 🙁 So you can obtain hits even if your query contains typos, but hits containing text different from the query won’t be highlighted.

 We hope to be able to change this behaviour in the future.
 In the meantime, we’re impatient to get your feedback on this beta!
 Register for your Windows 8 version of Algolia Search now!